 What defines the your-nails-but-better manicure trend?

 Unlike the block colour of a traditional ‘nude’ nail polish, for this trend nail colours – matching the wearers’ skin tone – are semi-transparent or super-sheer.
-The opacity should show the contrast between your nail plate and the tips, but in a subtler way than if your nails were naked or painted with whiter tips a la a French manicure.
+The opacity should show the contrast between your nail plate and the tips, but in a subtler way than if your nails were naked or painted with whiter tips a la a traditional French manicure.
 The polish tends to have a high-shine, glossy finish.
 In line, “hydrated hands, including the skin around the nails and cuticle are key” says Francis.

 In terms of shape, “a short-medium soft ‘squoval’ or rounded nail defines this look,” Francis adds.
 “When trying to decide on which shape to go for, mimic the shape of your cuticle area,” she advises.
 “The intention is for the nail to look natural and effortless” – although as with most seemingly low maintenance beauty trends, it’s not.